 5. Keep a clear agenda in mind

-A proposal is all about engaging them and demonstrating why you are their best option.
-This is why you should have a clear and engaging objective for your presentation.
+A good business proposal presentation is all about engaging them and demonstrating why you are their best option.
+This is why you should have a clear and engaging objective for your business proposal.
 When you make your company proposal, you should start with arguments that urge the customer to think about it and conclude with them approving it.

 - Benefits: State the advantages that your customers will get if they listen to the full presentation.